3 - Algorithm Analysis

 - if we use an array (pre-sorted by ranking) for each student, then checking the first element is const. time

-check if it’s paired, and find the student paired with
+- For med $m$ check if it’s paired, and find the student $s’$ paired with $m$

 - we can store this as a single integer for each med school representing the assigned student, all initialized at 0 at the beginning and once assigned, only switch to another assignment if at all, thus const. time